 1.2 The Role of Perspective

-Perspective plays a crucial role in building resilience.
+Perspective plays a crucial role in building emotional resilience.
 How we interpret events can either empower or hinder us.
 By viewing challenges as temporary and solvable, we can maintain a sense of control and purpose.
-For instance, after a painful breakup, instead of dwelling on the loss, an individual might choose to see it as a learning experience that brings them closer to finding a more compatible partner.
+For instance, after a painful breakup, instead of dwelling on the loss, an individual might choose to see it as a learning experience that brings them closer to finding a more compatible partner, a clear sign of developing inner strength.

 2. Developing Resilient Thinking